Problems with goods - letter before court action

 For more information about when to send a letter before court action, see Step one: Write a letter before action.

-This template is to be used for guidance and may not suit your specific situation.
-If you require more detailed advice and guidance, you can get more help.
+This template is for guidance and might not suit your specific situation.
+If you need more detailed advice and guidance, contact the Citizens Advice consumer helpline.